TonyTTTTT/TW-Finance-Analysis/README.md

 ## 2021/7/6
 - try to train a linear regression model for predicting the difference btw today's Close and tmr's Open, but performance not good yet
 	- need to collect more featrues

+## 2021/9/9
+- Use last 7 days diff as features to predict (tommorow's open - today's close), result still not good